 I woke up in recovery feeling a little crampy from the gas.
 I scored another good nurse and she brought tissues and a coke upon my waking (double score!).
 Dr. P stopped by and told me that everything looked good but he would know for certain when the biopsy results came back.
 Within 15 minutes, I was wheeled down to the car and we were on our way home!
 Hubs decided to give me my Mother’s Day present early to help me recover – 3 seasons of NCIS on DVD!
 I’m not sure of a better way to heal than a hefty dose of Mark Harmon.

 Biopsy results have come in and I am happy to report that my year of being gluten-free has worked!
 My intestines are healing!
 I’ve always had the luck of falling into the crappy statistic category (like when the doctors at CEC told me that I only had a 9% chance of my endo returning after my 3rd surgery – who fell into that 9%?) so I was terrified of being in the small percentage of Celiac patients who were non-responsive.
 I am so glad to say that I have finally become a part of a good statistic!
 So skipping Krispy Kreme while its been tempting has totally paid off!

 My discharge instructions read: gluten-free diet for life.
-I think I can handle that especially when I keep finding recipes like this.
+I think I can learn to handle it (especially when I keep finding recipes like these shirley temple cupcakes).
 Now only 11 months 2 weeks until my next EGD!